 • This metric includes the estimate water savings from over 16 different Water Conservation programs with quantifiable savings.
 This does not reflect water savings from education, behavior change and other passive activities like building/land use codes or water supply requirements, which are more challenging to measure and estimate.

-• 122 million gallons of water savings was estimated in 2023.
-This savings level reflects about 2% of overall treated water production in 2023 (excluding large contractual users) and is a 30% decrease in savings from 2022 (173 million gallons saved).
-This drop in water savings is due in part to a decrease in commercial program participation and certain savings calculations that are impacted by significantly less water use, which occurred in 2023 due to a 123% increase in precipitation during the irrigation months compared to prior years' average.
+• 179.6 million gallons of water savings was estimated in 2024.
+This savings level reflects about 3% of overall treated water production in 2024 (excluding large contractual users) and is a 38% increase in savings from 2024 (130 million gallons saved).